SparkPost/node-sparkpost/README.md

 * **get | post | put | delete(options[, callback])**
     * `options` - see request options
     * Request method will be overwritten and set to the same value as the name of these methods.

-*callback is optional because all methods return a Promise.

 ## Creating a SparkPost Client